dg227/NLSA/README.md

 ## Implementation

-NLSA implements a Matlab class ``nlsaModel`` which encodes the attributes of the machine learning procedure to be carried out.
+NLSA implements a MATLAB class ``nlsaModel`` which encodes the attributes of the machine learning procedure to be carried out.
 This includes:
 - Specification of training and test data.
 - Delay-coordinate embedding.
 - Pairwise distance functions.